CHRI-Lab/Furhat_webchat/README.md

 # Project Overview

 This project aims to create an innovative Q&A platform using a Furhat robot, driven by the need for a specialized and interactive information resource.
 The platform leverages web scraping and advanced language processing to build a robot that acts as a dynamic and intelligent receptionist.
+### Deployment Issue
+This is a project creating skills for furhat robot sdk, so we cannot deploy it on url.
+As client required, we will post all our code on CHRI-Lab github.

 ## Background